-/thoughtworks 2024 Proxy Report Table of contents
+/thoughtworks 2024 Proxy Report

 Other Matters

 Other Business

 Neither we nor our Board of Directors intend to propose any matters of business at the Annual Meeting other than the proposals described in this Proxy Statement.
 Neither we nor our Board of Directors are aware of any matters to be proposed by others at the Annual Meeting.